How to Use the Credit Card Optimizer Calculator

 Once you input all of the information, click calculate.
 The calculator will then show you how much you should transfer to each credit card, depending on its credit card rate and credit limit.
 It will also display what monthly payment you should be making for each card and the monthly payment in total.

-The graph at the bottom that says “total interest savings” will show you how much you will end up saving with this distribution of your credit.
+The graph at the bottom that says “total interest savings” will show you how much you will end up saving (see savings calculator) with this distribution of your credit.

 Why Should You Pay Off a Credit Card?